heimrichhannot/contao-encore-bundle/docs/setup_bundle.md

          autoconfigure: true
    ```

+## Next steps:

-1. If your javascript code had dependencies on node packages, you can require them in you bundle `package.json`.
+- If your javascript code had dependencies on node packages, you can require them in you bundle `package.json`.
    The prepare command will add the dependencies to your project dependencies.

-1. Optional: If your bundle need an encore entry to be loaded to work (e.g. if it's needed for a frontend module or widget), you can load entries from you code.
+- If your bundle need an encore entry to be loaded to work (e.g. if it's needed for a frontend module or widget), you can load entries from you code.
 See [developers documentation](developers.md) for how to do that.